zhenzhangye/orthonormal_to_perspective/README.md

 # orthonormal_to_perspective
-This code convert a depth map under orthonormal projection into perspective one.
+This code converts a depth map under orthonormal projection into perspective one.
+It is based on [normal_integration](https://github.com/yqueau/normal_integration)